 top of page

-Untitled_Artwork 30.png
+Untitled_Artwork 25.png

 Pareidolia (/pærɪˈdoʊliə/ parr-i-DOH- lee-ə) is a psychological phenomenon in which the mind responds to a stimulus, usually an image or a sound, by perceiving a familiar pattern where none exists.
-The attempt with my work is to evoke a personal narrative where the viewer discovers a represented form through abstract imagery with textures of the familiar.
+The attempt with my work is to evoke a personal narrative where the viewer discovers a represented form through intuitive abstract imagery with textures of the familiar.

-Light and the Absence of It is an ongoing body of work that depicts surreal imagery through gradients of light or color to materialize textures.
 A two-dimensional choreography transpires between light, dark and detail to create shapes that resemble a moment, memory or thing that the viewer has experienced or witnessed.

 Creating a visual bond to subconsciously initiate pareidolia, by using textures and shapes that span from known terrestrial plains to uncharted cosmic highways and the space between.